kaustubhhakim/ocra/README.md

 ### Example ###

 After the installation, you can test if OCRA is working by running the following command.
-This command generates and saves three figures and three csv tables.
+This command generates and saves three figures and three csv tables in the ocra directory.

 > python plots_example.py